-Students on The Oxford Tradition can choose from over 40 academic and creative courses that are designed to make use Oxford and its extraordinary resources.
+Students at The Oxford Tradition can choose from over 40 academic and creative courses that are designed to make use Oxford and its extraordinary resources.
 All the courses are experiential.
 They involve daily field-trips to museum, eminent guest speakers, project-work, and more.
 Our most popular courses include Medical Science, Business Management, Politics, and Law and Society.
-Four college credits are available for any student who successfully completes the entire program with a Major grade of a "B" or above.
 Descriptions for courses are below, and you can follow the link to read more about all our courses.

 Law in Society